-So many IBOs quit and fail, I think the Amway corporation might need a calculator to keep track.
+So many Amway IBOs quit and fail.
+I think the Amway corporation might need a calculator to keep track.
 And of the IBOs who work and try hard, most of those IBOs also end up in failure and losing money.
 After years of blogging about Amway, I believe it is because the uplines and the tools they sell to help IBOs are ineffective.
 When I was an IBO, I don't recall many tools that contained information teaching me how to run a business or how to run an Amway business.
 There was no talk about tracking income and expenses.
 In fact, our group was advised to ignore the facts.
 The scary thing about this is that it is evident that some groups are still teaching this.

-Many IBOs and prospects are lured into the business by displays of wealth and not because of bonafide and verified business credentials.
+Many IBOs and prospects are lured into the business by displays of illusions of wealth and not because of bonafide and verified business credentials.
 A friend of mine sold his franchise business a few years ago and part of what he provided to the prospective buyer was the last three years of his tax returns, personal and business returns.
 But try asking an upline to even see a business profit loss statement or a schedule C business tax return and you are likely to be told it is none of your business.
 Instead, upline may show off a photocopy of a bonus check which may be an annual or a once in a lifetime bonus.
 Or upline may show off a sports car as evidence that they are successful.
 Sadly, some of these uplines might be broke, they may owe back taxes to the IRS and/or they may even be in debt but simply showing off wealth.

 Some uplines have the nerve to discourage young people from furthering their education because they would rather they channel their money into Amway and tools.
 Some people are told to make family sacrifices to attend more functions or to buy more standing orders.
 I will grant that not all uplines do this but based on my experience, I would say more uplines do this than not.
-They will apply subtle pressure on new IBOs and the newbies probably don't know much about Amway or business so they basically have to choice but to trust a diamond who has allegedly achieved the pinnavle of success in Amway.
+They will apply subtle pressure on new IBOs and the newbies probably don't know much about Amway or business so they basically have to choice but to trust a diamond who has allegedly achieved the pinnacle of success in Amway.
 Then uplines will often betray their disciples by saying that failure is the personal responsibility of teh IBO.
 That advice needs to be discerned by the new IBO and bad advice should be discarded, as if a new IBO would know what is good or bad advice.